dlccyes/CollegeNotes/NTUNotes/Junior/polly/Zmap.md

 ### minimizing negative externality
 - scan from single origin on each continent
-- only focus on 3 protocls
+- only focus on 3 protocols
 - use commonly used scanning tools
 - scanner follows scanner specifications
 - close connections once a handshake is completed